 18. Mongar – Gateway to Eastern Bhutan

-As the commercial hub of eastern Bhutan, Mongar offers a different flavor of Bhutanese culture.
-The dzong here was actually built in the 1930s but follows traditional methods without using a single nail – pretty impressive craftsmanship!
+As the commercial hub of eastern Bhutan, Mongar offers a different flavour of Bhutanese culture.
+The dzong here was actually built in the 1930s but follows traditional methods without using a single nail- pretty impressive craftsmanship!

-Nearby Drametse Monastery is home to the famous "Drum Dance" – a UNESCO-recognized performance with masked dancers and synchronized drumming that's out of this world.
+Nearby Drametse Monastery is home to the famous "Drum Dance"- a UNESCO-recognised performance with masked dancers and synchronised drumming that's out of this world.

 19. Sakteng Wildlife Sanctuary – Land of the Yeti?